LenowoTwinkpad/TelegramQueueBot/README.md

 ## Description

-This Telegram bot built with pyTelegramBotAPI allows you to send posts to your TG channel on an interval.
+This Telegram bot built with pyTelegramBotAPI allows you to send posts to your TG channel on an interval, remove captions and send posts in random order.

 ## Requirements